eladkarako/debloat_deknox_by_eladkarako/README.md

 The modified prop-values also makes the system selinux-permissive, disabling secure storage, and disabling additional KNOX by settings,
 after changing those prop-values you must do a factory-reset, to the data of WiFi storage.

+After those changes you are advised to do a factory reset
+(anyway, due to some aspects of secure-storage and encryption the WiFi passwords will be reset as well).
 <hr/>

 <h2>How To Use As Template? / How To Build?</h2>